zotero/zoterobib/src/html/faq.md

 The easiest way to add an item to ZBib is by pasting in a URL.
 Just open a new browser tab, search for what you're looking for, open the page, and copy the URL from your browser's address bar into ZBib.
 ZBib can automatically extract metadata from newspaper and magazine articles, journal articles, database results, webpages, and more.

-If saving from a URL doesn't work, or you have a PDF, printout, or book that you can't easily find online, you can copy or type in a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier), [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number), or [PubMed ID](https://en.wikipedia.org/wiki/PubMed#PubMed_identifier).
-Most recent published papers will include a DOI in the article listing and on the first page, and nearly all books include an ISBN on the back.
+If saving from a URL doesn't work, or you have a PDF, printout, or book that you can't easily find online, you can copy or type in a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier), [ISBN](https://en.wikipedia.org/wiki/International_Standard_Book_Number), [PubMed ID](https://en.wikipedia.org/wiki/PubMed#PubMed_identifier), or [arXiv ID](https://arxiv.org/help/arxiv_identifier).
+Most recent published papers will include a DOI in the article listing and on the first page, and nearly all books include an ISBN on the back or in the first few pages.

-You can also locate many books and journal articles by typing in the title, author, and/or year.

 If all else fails, you can enter item details by hand, though that's rarely necessary.